 Leaks

 Chimney leaks are a common problem.
 When your chimney drips water or you see moisture in the fireplace or surrounding walls, you may also see attic and wall damage.
-The chimney itself may have a leak, or the roof may leak.
+The chimney itself may have a leak, or the roof may be leaking.
 For example, the chimney cap or crown may be damaged, bricks or mortar may have issues, the flashing may not be working properly, or condensation may have built up in the chimney.

 Leaning